GeovaneMT/Teste-Tecnico-Cadastro-de-Produtor-Rural/readme.md

 ### indicators Endpoints

 * `GET /totalArea`: Returns the total area of all farms
-* `GET /totalFarmsArea`: Returns the total area of all farms
+* `GET /totalFarmsArea`: Returns the total farms quantity
 * `GET /indicators`:Returns the total planted crops, by state.

 **Validation Logic**